 Western Pinellas County (68C-22.016, FAC)

 FWC staff began looking at data and information regarding manatee protection needs in 2011.
 This review does not include the eastern portion of Pinellas County, which was included in a 2003-04 review of the Tampa Bay area.
 Based on a preliminary review of available information, staff determined new manatee protection zones may be warranted.
 As required by statute, the FWC sent a letter to Pinellas County in January 2014 requesting the County form a Local Rule Review Committee (LRRC) to consider and provide comment on potential zones.
 The County formed a LRRC in March 2014 and FWC staff transmitted a preliminary rule proposal and data package to the LRRC in April.
-The LRRC is expected to submit its report to the FWC by the end of June 2014.
+The LRRC met seven times between April and early June 2014 and then submitted its report to the FWC.
+FWC staff prepared a written response to the LRRC report in August 2014.
+A public workshop will be held on September 25, 2014, in Treasure Island (see above) to gather additional public input before staff presents recommendations to the FWC Commissioners.
 Pinellas County is maintaining information on the LRRC process.

 Collier County (68C-22.023, FAC)